padrinobook/padrinobook/01-introduction.md

-Basically, there are two ways to install different versions of Ruby: You can compile Ruby on your own and tr to manage the versions and gems on your own, or you use a tool that helps you.
+Basically, there are two ways to install different versions of Ruby: You can compile Ruby on your own and try to manage the versions and gems on your own, or you use a tool that helps you.

 ### ruby-build